saisuryagadiraju/Stock-Market-Prediction-Using-LSTM-and-ARIMA-Models/README.md

 # Filter the DataFrame to include only the rows where the ticker matches those in your list
 filtered_df = df[df['Symbol'].isin(tickers)]

+### a New file will be created with the necessary information
 # Save the filtered DataFrame to a CSV file
 filtered_df.to_csv('Final_Filtered_Web_Scrapping.csv', index=False)